Michigan Auto Accidents

 Comensation payment

-III.
+IV.
 WHY LEGAL GUIDANCE MATTERS

 No-fault law is highly technical, and liability actions require both medical and legal threshold analysis.
-Between shifting statutory amendments, fee schedules, threshold litigation, subrogation demands, and insurance-priority disputes, Michigan auto accident claims require careful handling to preserve all rights.
+Between shifting statutory amendments, fee schedules, threshold litigation, subrogation demands, and insurance-priority disputes, Michigan auto accident claims require careful handling to preserve all legal rights.